School of Architecture

 The core of the learning process

 Rather than issuing students with prescriptive briefs, they are requested to formulate a precise brief of their own against which their later designs are assessed.
 They are expected to learn as much from each other as from the tutors themselves.
-To assist in this, facilities within the programme include a studio that is loosely divided into five areas corresponding to the five ADSs.
-As far as possible this emulates an architectural office environment where laptops can be used in conjunction with the specialised computer facilities on the College’s wireless network.
+To assist in this, facilities within the programme include a studio that is loosely divided into ten areas corresponding to the ten ADS.
+As far as possible this emulates an architectural studio environment where laptops can be used in conjunction with the specialised computer facilities on the College’s wireless network.

 Students of first and second years work alongside one another.
 The community of students in each ADS is itself an essential structure of the learning environment.
 During the first year students follow the ADS programme but take their major projects along a technical path that corresponds to the ARB/RIBA Comprehensive Design Project.
 Effectively students in the second year have a second run at the process (usually in a different ADS) and develop their projects as a clear statement of design approach.
 In the form of the Thesis Project, this takes them towards the Final Examination and the graduation show.